Jackie Robinson's Success and Achievements in Timeline

 1940: NCAA Championship

-On April 18, 1946, Jackie Robinson made his professional debut with the Montreal Royals against the Jersey City Giants at Roosevelt Stadium.
-He had four hits in five at bats, including a three-run home run, and stole two bases in the Royals' 14–1 victory.
+On April 18, 1946, Jackie Robinson made his professional debut for the Montreal Royals against the Jersey City Giants at Roosevelt Stadium.
+He had four hits in five at bats, including a three-run home run, scored four runs, drove in three, and stole two bases, marking the first time the color barrier was broken in a game between two minor league clubs.

-In 1947, Jackie Robinson became the first black player to play in the World Series as the Brooklyn Dodgers faced the Yankees.
-He appeared in all seven games, with the Dodgers ultimately losing in Game 7.
+In 1947, Jackie Robinson became the first black player to play in the World Series as the Brooklyn Dodgers faced the New York Yankees.
+The Dodgers lost in Game 7.

-In 1947, Jackie Robinson received encouragement from several major league players, including Lee "Jeep" Handley and Hank Greenberg, who had also faced prejudice.
-Larry Doby also spoke to Robinson throughout the season.
+In 1947, Jackie Robinson received encouragement from several major league players, including Lee "Jeep" Handley, Pee Wee Reese, and Hank Greenberg, all of whom offered support and advice as he faced racial challenges.

 1947: Rookie of the Year Award